Actyx/events-to-db/README.md

 # events-to-db

 Copy event streams to a database table.
-This will connect to the ActyxOS Event Service, subscribe to event streams, and push the events to a database (currenty Postgres) for further analysis using SQL.
+This will connect to the ActyxOS Event Service, subscribe to event streams, and push the events to a database (currently Postgres) for further analysis using SQL.

 ## Usage